 Nahalat Binyamin Street is known as Tel Aviv's canvas street, because of the numerous fabric stores in it.
 You will find many fabrics for different purposes.
 Go into them - a once-in-a-lifetime experience with guaranteed samples!

-A Little About ArchitectureRaise your head up and up and look at the amazing houses here.
+A Little About ArchitectureRaise your head up and look at the amazing houses here.
 The pedestrian walkway is located right in the heart of the "White City" of Tel Aviv.
 There are eclectic buildings here, combining Arabic and Western, Mediterranean and European styles, here and there you can still see buildings with tiled decoration in the ornate style called Art Nouveau.
 Newer buildings, from the 1930's to the 1950's, were built in the Bauhaus style, the international style that Tel Aviv is considered to be its greatest preserver in the world.

 Since 1985, the northern part of the street has become a pedestrian walkway that stretches from Gruzenberg to "Magen David Square" on Allenby Street.
-The old houses began to come back with wealthy people, who renovated them and were required to ensure their preservation.
-Cafes and restaurants replaced a large number of textiles and textile shops and found their place - alongside clothing stores and a studio of young fashion designers.
+The old houses began to make a come back with wealthy people, who renovated them and were required to ensure their preservation.
+Cafes and restaurants replaced a large number of textiles shops and found their place - alongside clothing stores and a studio of young fashion designers.

 The History of Tel Aviv's Long StreetHistorically, Nahalat Binyamin Street itself was once Tel Aviv's longest street.
 Today the street starts from the Florentine neighborhood in south Tel Aviv and reaches Magen David Square in the north.

-Nahalat Binyamin neighborhood itself is a neighborhood that was established parallel to the Ahuzat Bayit and not the continuation.
+Nahalat Binyamin neighborhood itself is a neighborhood that was established parallel to the Ahuzat Bayit and not its continuation.
 Already on December 5, 1909, the first houses were built, and then it included one street, parallel to the main street of Ahuzat Bayit, Herzl Street.

 In 1911, Nahalat Binyamin joined Ahuzat Bayit, which at this stage was already called "Tel Aviv".
 An agreement was signed whereby Tel Aviv provided water and services to Nahalat Binyamin and their streets will be connected, while Nahalat Binyamin will participate in the cost of maintaining municipal infrastructures.
 A year later, the plot was finally annexed to the city of Tel Aviv and became an integral part of the developing city.